citp/privacy-policy-historical/g/ge/gee/geekersmagazine.com.md

-> *The following text is extracted and transformed from the geekersmagazine.com privacy policy that was archived on 2017-11-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171107232858id_/http%3A//www.geekersmagazine.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the geekersmagazine.com privacy policy that was archived on 2018-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180509102218id_/http%3A//www.geekersmagazine.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | GEEKERS Magazine
+# Privacy Policy

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at [Privacy Policy](mailto:).